Eli Yablonovitch, Adjunct Professor

 National Academy of Engineering, 2003

 Eli Yablonovitch is an Adjunct Professor of Electrical Engineering at UCLA after having served as a regular faculty until 2007.
-He is currently a Professor of Electrical and Computer Engineering at UC Berkeley.
+He is currently The James & Katherine Lau Chair in Engineering, and a Professor of Electrical and Computer Engineering at UC Berkeley.
+He is also the Senior Faculty Scientist in the Lawrence Berkekey National Laboratory and the Director of the NSF Center for Energy Efficient Electronics.
 He graduated with the Ph.D. degree in Applied Physics from Harvard University in 1972.
 He worked for two years at Bell Telephone Laboratories, and then became a professor of Applied Physics at Harvard.
 In 1979 he joined Exxon to do research on photovoltaic solar energy.
 Then in 1984, he joined Bell Communications Research, where he was a Distinguished Member of Staff, and also Director of Solid-State Physics Research.
-In 1992 he joined the University of California, Los Angeles, where he is now The Northrop Grumman Opto-Electronics Chair, Professor of Electrical Engineering.
+In 1992 he joined the University of California, Los Angeles, where he was a Northrop Grumman Opto-Electronics Chair, Professor of Electrical Engineering.

 Prof. Yablonovitch's work has covered a broad variety of topics: nonlinear optics, laser-plasma interaction, infrared laser chemistry, photovoltaic energy conversion, strained-quantum-well lasers, and chemical modification of semiconductor surfaces.
 Currently his main interests are in optoelectronics, high speed optical communications, high efficiency light-emitting diodes and nano-cavity lasers, photonic crystals at optical and microwave frequencies, quantum computing and quantum communication.